 Disable Asynchronous DNS Flag Feature

-After typing“chrome://flags” in Address Bar you’ll have to disable built-in Asynchronous DNS flag feature.
-Just select “Disable” option from drop down options and then re-open the browser.
+After typing“chrome://flags” in Address Bar, you’ll have to disable built-in Asynchronous DNS flag feature.
+Just select “Disable” option from the drop down options and then re-open the browser.

 Flush DNS Configurations

 Using Command Prompt flush the DNS configurations.
 Use “ipconfig /flushdns” command with sufficient administrative privileges.

 Go to Google Chrome advanced settings page and make sure the feature “Predict network actions to improve page load performance” is disabled.